oneapi-src/level-zero-spec/core/PROG.md

 ### Counters
 Counters are used to collect various device-specific values between two events signalled by the same device.
 - An application can use ::xeEventQueryMetricsData to calculate the time (in milliseconds) between two events.
-- Both events must be created with ::XE_EVENT_FLAG_PERFORMANCE_METRICS
+- Both events must be created from a pool created with ::XE_EVENT_POOL_FLAG_PERFORMANCE_METRICS
 - Both events must be signalled

 The following sample code demonstrates a sequence for collecting counters between events: